skggm/skggm/README.md

 1. Run `python setup.py (from /scikitquic)`.
 This will compile pyquic and copy the module into `/scikitquic/inverse_covariance/`.

 2. Download the test data file `ER_692.mat` from `http://www.cs.utexas.edu/~sustik/QUIC/`.
 The file is contained in the MEX archive.
 Move this file to `/scikitquic/inverse_covariance/tests`.

+NOTE:  During cleanup, we should rename setup.py since that file will be used for setting up the entire python package.

 ### Runing tests:
     py.test inverse_covariance/tests/